Bug18/betBot/README.md

 - First if you don't have it already, install Firefox and Python (Do not foreget to enable "Add to PATH" option when installing Python)

 - Download Geckodriver and unpack it.
-Take geckodriver.exe and paste it into "C:\Windows" folder
+Take geckodriver.exe and move it into "C:\Windows" folder

 - Download this repository and unpack it